bahim22/nxt-ded-boiler/posts/notes.md

 }
 ```

+"extends": ["prettier"]
-"extends": ["prettier"] enables the config from eslint-config-prettier, which turns off some ESLint rules that conflict with Prettier.
+>enables the config from eslint-config-prettier, which turns off some ESLint rules that conflict with Prettier.
 "plugins": ["prettier"] registers this plugin.
 "prettier/prettier": "error" turns on the rule provided by this plugin, which runs Prettier from within ESLint.
-"arrow-body-style": "off" and "prefer-arrow-callback": "off" turns off two ESLint core rules that unfortunately are problematic with this plugin – see the next section.
+"arrow-body-style": "off" and "prefer-arrow-callback": "off"
+>turns off two ESLint core rules that cause issues w/ this plugin

 ### Testing